 Panel IV: Victims’ participation and reparations

-Panel V: Exercise of jurisdiction, complementarity and practices of the ICC
+Panel V: Exercise of jurisdiction and complementarity within the Rome Statute

 Panel VI: State engagement and disengagement

-Speakers include: Judge Philippe Kirsch (formerly International Criminal Court); Judge Ekaterina Trendafilova (Kosovo Specialist Chambers); Dr. Philipp Ambach (International Criminal Court); Dr. Fabricio Guariglia (International Criminal Court); Prosecutor Brenda J. Hollis (Residual Special Court for Sierra Leone); Professor Erika de Wet (University of Pretoria); Bill Pace (Coalition for the International Criminal Court); Professor William Schabas (Middlesex University London); Ambassador Christian Wenaweser (Mission of Liechtenstein to the UN) and Mr. Richard Dicker (Human Rights Watch); Professor Alex Whiting (Harvard Law School); Hans Corell (formerly United Nations); and Silvia Fernández di Gurmendi (formerly International Criminal Court).
+Speakers include: Judge Ekaterina Trendafilova (Kosovo Specialist Chambers); Judge Philippe Kirsch (formerly International Criminal Court); Judge Chile Eboe-Osuji (International Criminal Court); Prosecutor Fatou Bensouda (International Criminal Court); Ambassador Hans Corell (formerly United Nations); Dr. Philipp Ambach (International Criminal Court); Dr. Fabricio Guariglia (International Criminal Court); Prosecutor Brenda J. Hollis (Residual Special Court for Sierra Leone); Professor Erika de Wet (University of Pretoria); Bill Pace (Coalition for the International Criminal Court); Professor William Schabas (Middlesex University London); Ambassador Christian Wenaweser (Mission of Liechtenstein to the UN) and Mr. Richard Dicker (Human Rights Watch) and Dr. Michelle Jarvis (International, Impartial and Independent Mechanism on Syria).